Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Mapping between metrics

 To summarize this section's key points: Classifier quality is gauged by its outputs, the class score distributions.
 A sequence of increasingly separated class distributions forms a common quality dimension that charts the relationship between different evaluation metrics.
 A key caveat is that the mapping between metrics is contingent on how the score distributions are separated.
-Several characteristics of the AUROC make it a good choice as the reference measure of model quality.
-In particular, the AUROC always improves by a constant amount when resolving a pair of adjacent out-of-order risk scores.
-However, the viability of resolving power does not hinge on using the AUROC as the reference.
-Other metrics may be more appropriate for a given application.
+Several characteristics of the AUROC make it a good choice as the reference measure of model quality.\footnote{Note that these advantages pertain narrowly to the AUROC's role as reference measure and do not counter to the criticisms of the AUROC referenced in the previous section.} In particular, the AUROC always improves by a constant amount when resolving a pair of adjacent out-of-order risk scores.
+Moreover, the viability of resolving power does not hinge on using the AUROC as the reference.
+Instead, it is the sequence of class score distributions that are fundamental.
+Other metrics can be substituted so long as they form a mapping from the class score distributions to an interval scale.